mrkaleArduinoLib/gbj_tm1638/README.md

 ## printDigitOn(), printDigitOff()
 #### Description
 The particular method performs corresponding manipulation turning on or off with all glyph segments at once of the display without changing glyph radix segments.
 - Each method is overloaded.
-If there is no input parameter provided, the method performs apropriate action on all controlled digital tubes.
+If there is no input parameter provided, the method performs appropriate action on all controlled digital tubes.

 #### Syntax
 	void printDigitOn(uint8_t digit);